Flame deflector: Baikonur Cosmodrome

 A Soyuz rocket erected into position at the launch pad at the Baikonur Cosmodrome in Kazakhstan in 2009.
 The flame deflector and pit is visible below.

 The main launch pads at the Russian launch complex of Baikonur Cosmodrome use a flame pit to manage launch exhaust.
 The launch vehicles are transported by rail to the launch pad, where they are vertically erected over a large flame deflector pit.
 A similar structure was built by the European Space Agency at its Guiana Space Centre.

-SpaceX Starship launch mount
+SpaceX Starship launch mounts

 During the first orbital test flight of SpaceX's Starship vehicle in April 2023, the launch mount of Starbase was substantially damaged due to the lack of a flame diverter system.
 The 33 Raptor rocket engines dug a 25 ft crater and scattered debris and dust over a wide area.
-The company designed a new water deluge based flame diverter that protects the launch mount and vehicle by spraying large quantities of water from a piece of steel equipment under the rocket.
-In November of the same year, the new water deluge system successfully protected the launchpad during the second orbital flight test of Starship, avoiding the cloud of dust and debris that rose up during the first test.
+The company, while still evaluating the need for a flame trench, designed and that July, tested a water deluge system intended to protect the launch mount and vehicle by spraying large quantities of water from a piece of steel equipment under the rocket.
+In November of the same year, the water deluge system successfully protected the launchpad during the second orbital flight test of Starship, sufficiently to avoid the cloud of dust and debris that rose up during the first test.

+A new launch mount was designed, with both a new bidirectional flame trench and new water deluge system, intended to eliminate ablation and the resulting need for refurbishment between each launch.
+It was built as Starbase Pad 2, and first flight-tested on Starship flight test 12.